benjaminGitHub38/funz.org/_docs/plugin.md

 ...
 ```
   * describe what output values are read
-4. According to previous choices, rename and implement the __'src/main/io/MyPlugin.ioplugin'__ file:
+4. According to previous choices, rename and implement variable and formula section of the __'src/main/io/MyPlugin.ioplugin'__ file:
     ```
     variableStartSymbol=$
     variableLimit=(...)